http4k/kotless/README.md

 ## Integration with existing applications

-Kotless is able to deploy existing Spring Boot or Ktor application to AWS serverless platform.
+Kotless is able to deploy existing Spring Boot, Ktor or http4k application to AWS serverless platform.
 To do it, you'll need to set up a plugin and replace existing dependency with the appropriate Kotless DSL.

 For **Ktor**, you should replace existing engine (